 Kosice became a Free Royal Town in 1342 and as the first town in Europe, on 7 May 1369, they got the first coat of arms.
 (May 7 is nowadays the Day of the City of Kosice).

-What to enjoy?
 Stroll the square – it is a magical place with the largest gothic cathedral in Slovakia – St. Elisabeth Cathedral.
 Enter and enjoy.
 There are lovely green city parks, especially the one with a singing fountain is our favorite one.
 Discover more, little side streets, a famous lane of crafts (blacksmith, pottery workshop, and a lovely little café with homemade desserts).
 If you would like to see a short movie about the development of the city and its walls, go to Miklus’s museum.

-TRENCIN town, always connected with one of the most powerful leaders, Matthew Czak of Trencin, nicknamed the Lord of Vah river and Tatra mountains who made from an existing castle a mighty never conquered fortress.
+Always connected with one of the most powerful leaders, Matthew Czak of Trencin, nicknamed the Lord of Vah river and Tatra mountains who made from an existing castle a mighty never conquered fortress.

 It is worth mentioning the famous inscription on the rock – left here by Roman soldiers saying that in 179AD, there was a Roman military camp with approx. 855 soldiers.
 It is the easternmost evidence of the presence of the Romans on our territory.
 If you climb up to the castle, you can admire former fortification walls (still visible in some parts).
 In the past, there were several important visits of the kings, probably the most important one was in 1335, a meeting of the Hungarian king Charles Robert and his son Luis I. with the Czech king John of Luxemburg and the Polish famous king Kazimierz the Great.
 They negotiated peace after many years of conflicts between Poland and Bohemia.